Museum of Vancouver and BC Alliance for Arts + Culture present All Candidates Meeting on Arts and Culture on October 15

 The Society’s fiscal year runs from January 1st to December 31st, and it has a requirement to file an audited financial statement with the City of Vancouver and general membership by May of each year.
 Annual revenues are between $2,000,000 and $2,400,000 per year, and the organization employs 35 people in one location.
 The organization is membership-based and has approximately 1000 members.

 Please contact firstname.lastname@example.org for a copy of the most recent Audited Financial

 World-Class Collection of Haida Art on Display in its Entirety for the First Time at MOV with - Haida Now -

-The Museum of Vancouver (MOV) presents a visual feast of innovation and tradition with Haida Now, a collaborative exhibition featuring an unparalleled collection of Haida art, on display from March 16, 2018 to June 15, 2019.
+The Museum of Vancouver (MOV) presents a visual feast of innovation and tradition with Haida Now, a collaborative exhibition featuring an unparalleled collection of Haida art.
 Guest curated by Haida Curator Kwiaahwah Jones in collaboration with Viviane Gosselin, Co-curator and Director of Collections & Exhibitions at MOV, the exhibition will feature more than 450 works by carvers, weavers, photographers and print makers, collected as early as the 1890s.
 An impressive group of local Haida Artists will share their insights and knowledge about the collection, providing visitors with the opportunity to experience a new, powerful way to engage with the worldview and sensibility of the Haida people while gaining greater appreciation for the role museums can play in the reconciliation movement.